-NTSB releases preliminary report on Lake Erie plane crash
+Medical examiner: 3 of 6 victims from plane crash identified

 The report said position data indicated the plane reached an altitude of approximately 2,925 feet, nearly 1,000 feet higher than what the air traffic controller had instructed.
 About five seconds later, the plane quickly descended.
 The final data point was recorded at 10:57 p.m., showing the plane’s altitude at just 775 feet.

-Search and recovery efforts in the days and weeks that followed were hampered by weather and lake conditions, and were eventually called off on Tuesday.
+Search and recovery efforts in the days and weeks that followed were hampered by weather and lake conditions before the announcement Tuesday.

 Airplane debris including the cockpit voice recorder was recovered.
 The NTSB said the recorder captured the entire flight and a committee in Washington will listen to and transcribe it for the investigation into the cause of the crash.